missionpinball/mpf/README.md

 MPF is written in Python 3.
 It can run on Windows, Mac, and Linux using the same code and configurations.

-MPF interacts with real, physical pinball machines via modern pinball controller hardware such as the Multimorphic P-ROC or P3-ROC, FAST Pinball controllers, Open Pinball Project (OPP) open source hardware, or Stern SPIKE pinball machines.
-You can use it to power your own custom-built machine or to update the software in existing Williams, Bally, Stern, or Data East machines.
+MPF interacts with real, physical pinball machines via modern pinball controller hardware such as the Multimorphic P-ROC or P3-ROC, FAST Pinball controllers, Open Pinball Project (OPP) open source hardware, Stern SPIKE pinball machines, LISY controllers for Gottlieb System 1 / System 80 machines.
+You can also use it to power your own custom-built machine or to update the software in existing Williams, Bally, Stern, Data East, or Gottlieb machines.

 There's also an [MPF Media Controller](https://github.com/missionpinball/mpf-mc/) (based on [Kivy](http://kivy.org)) which is used to control graphics and sounds, including high-res LCD displays, classic DMDs, and modern RGB LED DMDs.